-- 1. Visitors will be informed of this policy through signs and it will be explained by their host. - 2.
-[Insert company name] will help employees who wish to quit smoking by providing information about Vermont's quit smoking services. - 3.
-Any violations of this policy will be handled through the standard disciplinary procedure. - 4.
-For questions about Vermont's Smoking in the Workplace law, or to file a complaint with the Department of Health, call (toll-free) 1-866-331-5622.
+- Visitors will be informed of this policy through signs and it will be explained by their host. - 2.
+Vermont's guit smoking services. - Any violations of this policy will be handled through the standard disciplinary procedure. - For questions about Vermont's Smoking in the Workplace law, or to file a complaint with the 4.
+Department of Health, call (toll-free) 1-866-331-5622.